aslicu/Video-Action-Classification/README.md

 ├── train.txt     # List of video clips for training (with optional semi-supervised labels) └── test.txt      # List of video clips for testing

-train.txt and test.txt should contain the relative paths to the video clips and their corresponding labels.
-These files can be customized to include labeled or unlabeled video clips for semi-supervised learning.

 ### Checkpoints
 The trained models, used to produce the numbers in the paper, can be downloaded here.